Rehabilitation and Prosthetic Services

 Upon satisfactory completion of program requirements, the graduate will receive an official Certificate of Residency, and records will be maintained at the VACHS and the VHA Chiropractic National Program Office.

 Applicants must hold or be scheduled to receive a DC degree from a CCE-accredited school prior to the start of the residency program.
+A cumulative GPA of ≥3.25 out of 4.0 in the DC degree program is required.
 Licensure is not required prior to the start of the program.
 Accepted residents, prior to program completion, must obtain a full, active, and unrestricted chiropractic license in a State, Territory or Commonwealth of the US, or in the District of Columbia.
 Applicants must meet all VA employment requirements including US citizenship, and Selective Service registration when applicable.

 Further details are available in our Program Handbook.
 For additional information contact: Anthony.email@example.com